 A great way to skip the canoe rental line at Lake Louise is to bring your own paddleboat.
 Whether you have a canoe, kayak or SUP, Lake Louise is a stunning place to get on the water.

 It is critical to arrive early to secure a parking spot if you want to paddle your own boat on Lake Louise.
-There are more parking spots available at Lake Louise than Moraine Lake, but they still fill up quickly.
-It is a good bet to arrive before 8.30am on weekdays and 7.30am on weekends.
+Parking is $21/day.
+It is free after 7pm.

 The biggest issue with launching a canoe or kayak at Lake Louise is the crowds.
 A lot of people gather around the lakeshore closest to the parking lot.
 This isn’t a problem in the early morning but it can be a bit awkward when leaving!

-June 2021 update – It is now mandatory to obtain a self-registration permit for non-motorised boats in Banff National Park.
+Please nore that it is mandatory to obtain a self-registration permit for non-motorised boats in Banff National Park.

 Kayaking Lake Louise